Praising In His Presence

 Nothing was to be done from the mere standpoint of going through the motions.

-The heart of all matters was the very presence of God; this was His dwelling place, and the recognition of this was demonstrated in continuous praise.
+The heart of all matters was the very presence of God; this temple was His dwelling place, and the recognition of this was demonstrated through continuous praise.

 Yes there was service at the altar, and service with the sacrifices, but these were intended to be performed in an atmosphere of praise, so that each priest would always be aware that one was in God’s house, ministering before Him.